-Category B Notification and Approval Process (Section IV.E.4):
+Category B Notification and Approval Process (Section IV.E.3):

-Notice of Intent: Activities that are ineligible for Category A must submit a complete NOI at least 45 days before any planned activity.
-Category B NOIs will be reviewed for completeness by Water Board staff within 30 days from the NOI receipt date.
+Notice of Intent: With the exception of Urgent Response Activities, applicants must submit the Notice of Intent at least 45 days before any planned activity.
+NOIs will be reviewed for completeness by Water Board staff within 30 days from the receipt date.

 Within 30 days of NOI receipt, incomplete NOIs will be returned to the applicant with a request to provide information needed to determine the NOI complete.
 In cases where the NOI is incomplete and the applicant fails to provide the requested information, the Water Board may issue a Notice of Exclusion (NOE).